Life is too fleeting to lose yourself in work you do not love.

 Though I’ve lived in New York’s Hudson Valley for fourteen years, I’ll forever be a mermaid living in the mountains.
 Originally from Cape Cod, the ocean is my true home.

-Always clear that love and family come first, every good day mingles professional work, creative expression, building connections, reading a good book, practicing self-care, laughing with my husband, and raising up two young daughters to be peaceful, powerful, passionate humans.
+Always clear that love and family are at the core of my life, every good day mingles doses of magic, creative expression, professional work, deep conversation, good books, spiritual and physical self-care, laughing with my husband, and raising up two young daughters to be peaceful, powerful, passionate humans.

 You can find me on all the usual social platforms (Instagram is my favorite spot, especially when I’m sharing daily post for the #365magicwords project!).
 I’d love to teach a little bit of what I know about how to tell a meaningful story.